Specialist Genetic Services

 Complex vascular anomalies (CoVAC) MDT

-The Complex Vascular Anomalies Multidisciplinary Team Meeting is held four times a year at the Royal Derby Hospital.
+The Complex Vascular Anomalies Multidisciplinary Team Meeting is held three times a year at the Royal Derby Hospital.
 This MDT brings together specialists from Genetics, Lymphoedema Service, Dermatology, Interventional Radiology and Vascular Surgery to discuss complex cases of vascular anomalies.